eugenius1/eugenius1.github.io/_posts/2017-04-25-i-did-a-clinical-trial-and-this-is-my-experience.md

 [![Calendar showing date commitments as well as 3 repeat blood sample dates.](/img/blog/2017/clinical-trial-calendar.png)](/raw/img/blog/2017/clinical-trial-calendar.png)

-I didn't realise at screening, but the dates I was given were perfect.
-Apart from the first 4 outpatients in the first week, the rest fall on Wednesdays which I had free.
+I didn't realise at screening, but the dates I was given were perfect for me.
+Apart from the first 4 outpatients in the first week, the rest fall on Wednesdays, which I had free.
 So if you're going to do a trial, **dates and availability are very important** to keep in mind.
 If your commute time is long I would highly suggest you go for fewer outpatients and more nights in-house.

-Some people on my trial will get a [placebo](https://en.wikipedia.org/wiki/Placebo) and no one will ever know if they are one of them.
+Some people on my trial will get a [placebo](https://en.wikipedia.org/wiki/Placebo) and no one will ever know if they are one of them, even after the study finishes.
 The fact is inside a sealed envelope that is only opened in medical emergencies to determine whether action should be taken.
 The outpatient nurses don't know if someone has been given a placebo so they treat everyone the same.
+The **nurses** at Parexel were very friendly and caring.

 # What I discovered